ryn1x/Graphics-TinyTIFF/README.md

 Graphics::TinyTIFF - Perl6 bindings to [a slightly modified] TinyTIFF

+THIS MODULE IS IN EARLY DEVELOPMENT AND HAS ONLY BEEN TESTED TO WORK ON MY MACHINE =)

 DEPENDANCIES
 ============

 My forked version of TinyTiff.

-This will build and install automatically on unix, but it is also incuded in this repo as a submodule in the TinyTiff dir incase you run into problems and need to build/install manually.
+It is incuded in this repo as a submodule in the TinyTiff dir and will need to be built/installed manually.

 INSTALL
 ======